glaamouri/expresso/docs/docs/error-handling.md

 ## Exception Hierarchy

-Expresso uses a structured exception hierarchy to provide clear and informative error messages.
-The library includes these primary exception types:
+Expresso uses a comprehensive exception hierarchy to provide clear and informative error messages.
+All exceptions extend from the base `ExpressionException` class.

 ```
-RuntimeException
+ExpressionException
 ├── SyntaxException                // For parsing and syntax errors
 ├── EvaluationException            // For errors during expression evaluation
+│   ├── FunctionExecutionException // For errors in function execution
+│   │   └── MissingArgumentException // When function arguments are missing
+│   ├── TypeConversionException    // For type conversion errors
+│   ├── InvalidOperationException  // For invalid operations between operands
+│   │   └── ArithmeticExpressionException // For arithmetic errors like division by zero
+│   └── UnknownFunctionException   // When a referenced function doesn't exist
 └── PropertyNotFoundException      // For property access errors
+    ├── VariableNotFoundException  // When a variable doesn't exist
+    ├── PropertyAccessException    // When a property exists but can't be accessed
+    └── ArrayIndexOutOfBoundsException // When an array index is out of bounds
 ```

 Understanding this hierarchy helps you catch specific types of errors and handle them appropriately.